Turmeric Cauliflower and Creamy Avocado-Yogurt Sauce

 Instructions

 2. In a large bowl, combine the turmeric, salt, and olive oil.
-Add the cauliflower slices and toss until they are well coated with the mixture.
+Add the cauliflower slices and toss until well coated.

-3. Arrange the cauliflower slices in a single layer on a baking sheet.
-Scatter the halved cherry tomatoes around the cauliflower.
+3. Arrange the cauliflower in a single layer on a baking sheet.
+Scatter the cherry tomatoes around the cauliflower.

-4. Roast in the preheated oven for 25-30 minutes, or until the cauliflower is golden brown and tender, and the tomatoes are blistered.
+4. Roast for 25–30 minutes, until the cauliflower is golden brown and tender and the tomatoes are blistered.

 Notes